Glossaire

 Heat wave

-In France, we speak of a heat wave when the temperatures observed are high day and night for at least three days in a row.
-The alert thresholds are defined locally based on thirty years of daily mortality data and various meteorological indicators (minimum temperature, maximum temperature, etc.).
-As part of meteorological vigilance, account is taken of the exceptional nature of nighttime temperatures.
+In France, a heatwave occurs when temperatures are high day and night for at least three days in a row.
+Alert thresholds are defined locally on the basis of thirty years of daily mortality data and various meteorological indicators (minimum temperature, maximum temperature, etc.).
+Meteorological vigilance takes account of the exceptional nature of night-time temperatures.

 Imbalance settlement

-Difference between injection and load within the perimeter of a balancing entity (balance responsibility party).
+Difference between injection and load within the perimeter of a balancing entity (see "Balance responsibility party").

 Intraday prices